ChilledEther/west-country-leders-new/pages/venues.md

 ### __Chance and Counters__

-  image

 The board games café, Chance & Counters host a weekly cheap games evening designed to facilitate meeting new people!
 A few of us usually go along to play something from the huge collection of games that C&C have.
 There are two Chance & Counters cafés in Bristol, and this one is on Gloucester Road!

   **Location:** 79A Gloucester Road, BS7 8AS
   <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2485.276732747502!2d-2.592363866792998!3d51.47143454786868!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x48718f6b88301d8b%3A0xcfa213285d0cd61d!2sChance%20%26%20Counters!5e0!3m2!1sen!2suk!4v1738693280878!5m2!1sen!2suk" width="400" height="300" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>